aws-ia/terraform-aws-eks-blueprints/modules/kubernetes-addons/prometheus/README.md

 Repeat the above steps for other 4 images

-Step5: After the build completes, tag your image so, you can push the image to this repository:
+Step 5: After the build completes, tag your image so, you can push the image to this repository:

         $ docker tag quay.io/prometheus/prometheus:v2.31.1 <accountid>.dkr.ecr.eu-west-1.amazonaws.com/quay.io/prometheus/prometheus:v2.31.1

 Repeat the above steps for other 4 images

-Step6: Run the following command to push this image to your newly created AWS repository:
+Step 6: Run the following command to push this image to your newly created AWS repository:

         $ docker push <accountid>.dkr.ecr.eu-west-1.amazonaws.com/quay.io/prometheus/prometheus:v2.31.1